-The native bridge BIM model shall be developed in millimetres.
+The native bridge BIM model shall be developed so that dimensions are presented in millimetres.

 5 Bridge BIM model objects

 The bridge BIM model shall contain all objects necessary to outline the complete structural design (refer to Figure 5(a) and Figure 5(b)), interface with other technical disciplines, such as road design, and enable the construction of the project works.
 The minimum objects to be included in the bridge BIM model, are outlined in Table 5.